owncloud/ocis/services/auth-basic/README.md

 ### Other Auth Managers

-The possible auth mangers which can be selected are `"ldap"` and `"owncloudsql"`.
-Those are tested and usable though `"ldap"` is the recommend manager.
-Refer to the admin docs for additional information about those.
+oCIS currently supports no other auth manager

 ## Scalability

-Scalability, just like memory and CPU consumption, are highly dependent on the configured auth manager.
-When using the recommended one which is `"ldap"`, there is no persistance as requests will just be forwarded to the LDAP server.
+When using `"ldap"` as auth manager, there is no persistance as requests will just be forwarded to the LDAP server.
 Therefore, multiple instances of the `auth-basic` service can be started without further configuration.
 Be aware, that other auth managers might not allow that.